MattiaDiProfio/django-user-guide/README.md

   - [Configure user auth](#user-authentication)
 - [Credits](#credits)

-This document serves as a personal guide to help developers understand the basics of working with the Django framework.
+This document serves as a personal guide to assist Team Alpha while working with the Django framework.
 Throughout this guide, I have documented the steps necessary to setup, run and customize a Django application, and for each step I have included a short explaination to give you more context on how the process works.

 <a id="django-projects"></a>